 Smith & Wesson Brands (SWBI)

 When former Vice President Joe Biden picked Kamala Harris as his running mate, President Trump predictably launched into attack mode.
-Presumably, many conservatives are licking their lips because they view Harris as a liability.
+Presumably, many conservatives licked their lips because they viewed Harris as a liability.
 However, Harris arguably has a likable personality and that may have contributed to the ticket’s eventual victory.

-But whatever you think about Biden’s pick, one thing is for certain: it’s sending a chill down gun advocates’ spine.
+But whatever you think about Biden’s pick, one thing is for certain: it sent a chill down gun advocates’ spine.
 When it comes to gun control, Harris is very liberal.
-As MarieClaire.com argues, if elected, the pair could enact major gun control legislation.
-That’s not great news for the Second Amendment but is a strong catalyst for Smith & Wesson Brands.
+As MarieClaire.com argues, the pair could enact major gun control legislation once in office That’s not great news for the Second Amendment but is a strong catalyst for Smith & Wesson Brands.

 Moreover, you have catalysts for SWBI stock outside of direct political motivations.
 Primarily, people are scared of rising chaos in society.
 The worse things get, the more likely they’ll turn to Smith & Wesson for protection.